Chapter 1 History and Research Methods

 The Growth of Psychology

-Throughout the first half of the 20th century, psychology continued to grow and flourish in America.
+Throughout the first half of the 20th century, psychology continued to grow and flourish.
 It was large enough to accommodate varying points of view on the nature of mind and behavior.
 Gestalt psychology is a good example.
-The Gestalt movement began in Germany with the work of Max Wertheimer (1880–1943).
-Opposed to the reductionist approach of Wundt’s laboratory psychology, Wertheimer and his colleagues Kurt Koffka (1886–1941), Wolfgang Kohler (1887–1967), and Kurt Lewin (1890–1947) believed that studying the whole of any experience was richer than studying individual aspects of that experience.
+The Gestalt movement began in Germany in the early 1900s with the work of Max Wertheimer.
+The Gestalt psychologists opposed the approach they saw in some forms of experimental psychology that tried to break consciousness down into basic components.
+Wertheimer and his colleagues Kurt Koffka, Wolfgang Kohler, and Kurt Lewin believed that studying the whole of any experience was richer than studying individual aspects of that experience.
 The saying “the whole is greater than the sum of its parts” is a Gestalt perspective.
 Consider that a melody is an additional element beyond the collection of notes that comprise it.
 The Gestalt psychologists proposed that the mind often processes information simultaneously rather than sequentially.
 For instance, when you look at a photograph, you see a whole image, not just a collection of pixels of color.
 Using Gestalt principles, Wertheimer and his colleagues also explored the nature of learning and thinking.
 Most of the German Gestalt psychologists were Jewish and were forced to flee the Nazi regime due to the threats posed on both academic and personal freedoms.
 In America, they were able to introduce a new audience to the Gestalt perspective, demonstrating how it could be applied to perception and learning (Wertheimer, 1938).
 In many ways, the work of the Gestalt psychologists served as a precursor to the rise of cognitive psychology in America (L. T. Benjamin, 2007).

-Behaviorism emerged early in the 20th century and became a major force in American psychology.
-Championed by psychologists such as John B. Watson (1878–1958) and B. F. Skinner (1904–1990), behaviorism rejected any reference to mind and viewed overt and observable behavior as the proper subject matter of psychology.
+Behaviorism emerged early in the early 1900s and became a major force in American psychology.
+Championed by psychologists such as John B. Watson and B. F. Skinner, behaviorism rejected any reference to mind and viewed overt and observable behavior as the proper subject matter of psychology.
+Watson’s behaviorist critique was primarily directed at the introspective methods that had become popular in American psychology, particularly Titchener’s analytic introspection (Mandler, 2006).
+Watson argued that asking people to give detailed reports about their thoughts and feelings was unreliable and unscientific.
 Through the scientific study of behavior, it was hoped that laws of learning could be derived that would promote the prediction and control of behavior.
-Russian physiologist Ivan Pavlov (1849–1936) influenced early behaviorism in America.
+Russian physiologist Ivan Pavlov, working around the same time, influenced early behaviorism in America.
 His work on conditioned learning, popularly referred to as classical conditioning, provided support for the notion that learning and behavior were controlled by events in the environment and could be explained with no reference to mind or consciousness (Fancher, 1987).

 Cognitive Revolution

-The field of cognitive psychology continues to grow and improve; for example, researchers such as Ayanna Thomas are working to confront a foundational assumption in cognitive psychology, shaped by a history of scientific racism, that cognition can be understood without respect to context and culture (A. K. Thomas et al., 2023).
+The field of cognitive psychology continues to grow and improve, as modern researchers continue to challenge assumptions within cognitive psychology itself.
+For example, researchers such as Ayanna Thomas are working to confront a foundational assumption in cognitive psychology, shaped by a history of scientific racism, that cognition can be understood without considering context and culture (A. K. Thomas et al., 2023).
 As new generations of cognitive psychologists enter the field, our understanding of the human mind will continue to improve.
 As philosopher of science Naomi Oreskes explains, “How is it that science is self-correcting? — It is not so much that science corrects itself, but that scientists correct each other” (Oreskes, 2019, p.
 51).
 According to Lee McIntyre, scientists accomplish this by “a commitment to two principles: (1) We care about empirical evidence.
 (2) We are willing to change our theories in light of new evidence” (McIntyre, 2019, pp. 47–48).
 Throughout this book you will see examples of how our scientific understanding of the mind has evolved over time; indeed, future editions of this textbook will surely update our current knowledge as new evidence emerges through scientific inquiry.
 Next, we will look at the research methods psychologists use to ask questions about the world.

 One of the important steps in scientific inquiry is to test our research questions, otherwise known as hypotheses.
 However, there are many ways to test hypotheses in psychological research.
 Which method you choose will depend on the type of questions you are asking, as well as what resources are available to you.
 All methods have limitations, which is why the best research uses a variety of methods.

-Most psychological research can be divided into two types: experimental and correlational research.
+Most cognitive psychology research can be divided into two types: experimental and non-experimental research.

 Experimental Research

+Experimental research is the most commonly used method in cognitive psychology because it allows researchers to establish causal relationships between variables.
 Imagine you work for a state health authority during the COVID-19 pandemic.
 You want to create a graph that will visualize COVID-19 mortality data in order to help people make judgments about pandemic risks.
-You can choose between two ways to display the same information: you can create a graph that shows how many people have died each week from COVID-19 during the pandemic, or you can create a graph that shows, cumulatively, how many people have died from COVID-19 over the same time period (Figure 1.4).
+You can choose between two ways to display the same information: you can create a graph that shows how many people have died each week from COVID-19 during the pandemic, or you can create a graph that shows, cumulatively, how many people have died from COVID-19 over the same time period (Figure 1.3).
 Which method of displaying information will help people understand their risk?
 As long as you’re giving people the information, does it really matter?

 Two ways of displaying the same information.
 Graph A shows how many people died each week from COVID-19.
 Graph B shows cumulative deaths from COVID-19 over the same time period.
 Does the method of displaying information matter?
 Experiments can help us find out. *Figures from @padilla2022impact; CC-BY 4.0.*